MOSCOW (Reuters) - Move over vuvuzela players. The musical instrument to master for this year’s soccer World Cup is the Russian spoon.

 Folk musicians using the traditional instruments - two wooden spoons held back to back and struck by a third - have already become a feature at official receptions.

 Less skilled supporters will be able to buy an adapted plastic pair, joined at the end for easier clicking.

-Designer Rustam Nugmanov got government backing to produce a line of colored and branded “Spoons of Victory” that have been recognized as the tournament’s official instrument.
+Designer Rustam Nugmanov got government backing to produce a line of coloured and branded “Spoons of Victory” that have been recognised as the tournament’s official instrument.